hashicorp/terraform-aws-nomad/README.md

 # Nomad AWS Module

-This repo contains a Module for how to deploy a [Nomad](https://www.nomadproject.io/) cluster on [AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io/).
+This repo contains a set of modules in the [modules folder](https://github.com/hashicorp/terraform-aws-nomad/tree/master/modules) for deploying a [Nomad](https://www.nomadproject.io/) cluster on
+[AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io/).
 Nomad is a distributed, highly-available data-center aware scheduler.
 A Nomad cluster typically includes a small number of server nodes, which are responsible for being part of the [concensus protocol](https://www.nomadproject.io/docs/internals/consensus.html), and a larger